strider73/jenkins-docker-compose/README.md

         Make sure this key is available on both Jenkins Agent and Master.
         Be cautious about any missing carriage returns in the private key content to prevent authorization errors.

-2) Jenkins Master SSL Setup
+2) Jenkins Master SSL Setup(Not neccessary when using a nginx proxy)

        Place the keystore.jks file inside the .ssh directory.
        To enable HTTPS on Jenkins Master, set the following environment variable in your Docker Compose file: